SharifAmit/OpticNet-71/README.md

 - Download the weight file for model trained on Srinivasan2014 [Link](https://drive.google.com/open?id=1hf-J8uzeDk6tn4AS2iMKfm1p4j18LbKn)
 - Run the inference.py file with the below command
 ```
-python3 inference.py --imgpath='location of the testing image(single file)' --weights='location to the .h5 file' --dataset='Srinivasan2014 or Kermany2018 (mention either of the dataset'
+python3 inference.py --imgpath='location of the testing image(single file)' --weights='location to the .h5 file' --dataset='Srinivasan2014 or Kermany2018'
 ```

 ## Training on Kermany2018 Dataset